Canada Billie Jean King Cup team

-The Canada women's national tennis represents Canada in Billie Jean King Cup (previously known as the Federation Cup and the Fed Cup) tennis competition since 1963.
+The Canada women's national tennis team represents Canada in the Billie Jean King Cup (previously known as the Federation Cup and the Fed Cup) tennis competition since 1963.
 They are overseen by Tennis Canada, the governing body of tennis in Canada.

-Canada has reached the semifinals in 1988, and the quarterfinals on four occasions in 1964, 1967, 1987 and 2015.
-It has also only missed one competition since the inaugural competition in 1963.
+Canada is the reigning Billie Jean King Cup champion, winning the tournament in 2023.
+They also reached the semifinals in 1988, and the quarterfinals on four occasions in 1964, 1967, 1987 and 2015.
+They have only missed one competition since the inaugural edition in 1963.

 History

 1963–1994: Appearances in the World Group quarterfinals and semifinals

 Canada played its first tie in 1963 when the team of Ann Barclay and Louise Brown was defeated 0–3 by Great Britain in World Group first round.
 Canada and its team of Benita Senn, Vicki Berner and Louise Brown reached the World Group quarterfinals in 1964 with a 2–1 victory over Sweden in the second round, but was defeated 0–3 the next round by Australia.
 In 1967, Canada made it again to the World Group quarterfinals after beating Switzerland 2–1 in the opening round, but was defeated this time 0–3 by Germany.
 Team members were Susan Butt, Vicki Berner and Faye Urban.

 In 1987, Canada reached the third World Group quarterfinal of its history.
 The team of Helen Kelesi, Carling Bassett-Seguso and Jill Hetherington defeated Netherlands 3–0 in the first round and the Soviet Union 2–1 in the second round.
 They were however eliminated 1–2 by Czechoslovakia.
 Canada had its better run to date when Rene Simpson, Helen Kelesi and Jill Hetherington helped the country reach the World Group semifinals in 1988.
 Canada beat South Korea 2–1 and Finland 3–0 in the first and second rounds respectively, and then Sweden 3–0 in the quarterfinals.
 Their run was ended by Czechoslovakia with a score of 0–3.